-A team of scientists, technical personnel and lawyers from Foreign Affairs and International Trade Canada, Natural Resources Canada and Fisheries and Oceans Canada are currently working to prepare Canada’s submission to the Commission on the Limits of the Continental Shelf.
+A team of scientists, technical personnel and lawyers from Global Affairs Canada, Natural Resources Canada and Fisheries and Oceans Canada are currently working to prepare Canada’s submission to the Commission on the Limits of the Continental Shelf.
 Natural Resources Canada and Fisheries and Oceans Canada are responsible for collecting data, interpreting it and preparing the submission from a scientific and technical standpoint.
 They are also responsible for supporting engagement with the Commission as it considers Canada’s submission.
-Foreign Affairs and International Trade Canada is responsible for ensuring the submission is legally sound, for undertaking associated diplomatic work and for overall engagement with the Commission.
+Global Affairs Canada is responsible for ensuring the submission is legally sound, for undertaking associated diplomatic work and for overall engagement with the Commission.

 Timing of the submission

 States have ten years from the date they became party to the United Nations Convention on the Law of the Sea to make their submission to the Commission, though by virtue of decisions taken at meetings of states parties to the Convention, this timeframe can be met by filing preliminary information about an intended submission.
 The Commission's rules of procedure also provide that, notwithstanding the provisions of the Convention regarding the ten year timeframe, partial submissions may be made to avoid prejudicing questions relating to the delimitation of boundaries between states in other portions of the continental shelf for which a submission may be made later.
 Since states became party to the Convention at different times, they have different ten year timeframes.
 Since Canada became party to the Convention in December 2003, its timeframe runs until December 2013.